MyBord/mybord-client/docs/build.md

 ## VI.
 Env Vars

-The following are the env vars needed to run our front end application:
+The following are the env vars needed to run our front end application.
+If you are running locally, you should create a file at the root of the directory called `.env`.

 * **`URI`**:
   * The uri endpoint that is used to communicate with our backend server.
 This should look